nmfs-ost/ss3-source-code/README.md

 To learn more about how to use Stock Synthesis, see the [getting started guide with Stock Synthesis guide](https://nmfs-stock-synthesis.github.io/doc/Getting_Started_SS.html).
 To learn how to build your own models in Stock Synthesis, see the [Develop an Stock Synthesis model guide](https://nmfs-stock-synthesis.github.io/doc/ss_model_tips.html).

-The [Stock Synthesis user manual](https://github.com/nmfs-stock-synthesis/doc/releases) provides the complete documentation of Stock Synthesis, while the [SS3 Shiny helper app](https://connect.fisheries.noaa.gov/ss3-helper/) can help users visualize common selectivity pattern options available within Stock Synthesis.
+The [Stock Synthesis user manual](https://nmfs-stock-synthesis.github.io/doc/SS330_User_Manual.html) provides the complete documentation of Stock Synthesis.

 ## How do I ask questions about Stock Synthesis?